box/box-swift-sdk-gen/docs/ZipDownloads.md

 ### Arguments

-- zipDownloadId `String`
+- statusUrl `String`
-  - The unique identifier that represent this `zip` archive.
-Example: "Lu6fA9Ob-jyysp3AAvMF4AkLEwZwAYbL=tgj2zIC=eK9RvJnJbjJl9rNh2qBgHDpyOCAOhpM=vajg2mKq8Mdd"
+  - The URL that can be used to get the status of the `zip` archive being downloaded.
+Example: `https://dl.boxcloud.com/2.0/zip_downloads/29l00nfxDyHOt7RphI9zT_w==nDnZEDjY2S8iEWWCHEEiptFxwoWojjlibZjJ6geuE5xnXENDTPxzgbks_yY=/status`
 - headers `GetZipDownloadStatusHeadersArg`
   - Headers of getZipDownloadStatus method